scaleway/serverless-examples/docs/templates/readme-example-template.md

 ## Requirements

 This example assumes you are familiar with how serverless functions work.
-If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)
+If needed, you can check [Scaleway's official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)

 This example uses the Scaleway Serverless Framework Plugin.
 Please set up your environment with the requirements stated in the [Scaleway Serverless Framework Plugin](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.

-## Describe the goal of this example
+## Context

 **State the context of the example**
 *This example shows how to handle preflight CORS requests that will be sent by a browser when invoking a function.
 The example uses totally permissive, open CORS, you will may want to modify this to make it more secure.*